I've often read about software engineers who dislike writing tests, even when building their own applications.

 Often I've seen methods having multiple boolean checks—all in one method.

-It's nicer to break down the various conditionals into small and separate methods.
+Breaking down the various conditionals into small and separate methods is nicer.

 This makes writing tests easier.
 In addition, it makes the code easier to scale and more readable.